 Some of Orlando's best shops, restaurants and attractions are in Winter Park, an affluent town where oak and cypress trees laden with Spanish moss line brick-paved streets.
 Winter Park also is known for its upscale boutique-style shopping and outdoor dining along picturesque Park Avenue.
 You can take a boat tour past opulent estates and landmarks through the canals that connect Winter Park's chain of lakes and experience what vacationing northerners found so wonderful about old Florida.

-In line with its affluence and artistic nature, Winter Park is home to The Charles Hosmer Morse Museum of American Art, the Albin Polasek Museum and Sculpture Gardens, and the Cornell Fine Arts Museum on the beautiful campus of Rollins College.
+In line with its affluence and artistic nature, Winter Park is home to The Charles Hosmer Morse Museum of American Art, the Albin Polasek Museum and Sculpture Gardens, and the Rollins Museum of Art on the beautiful campus of Rollins College.
 With its tree-lined walking paths and Spanish-style buildings, it's a serene way to enjoy an evening stroll after a day spent enjoying the sights and activities offered along the Park Avenue strand.

-Adding to Park Avenue's popularity in recent years is nearby Winter Park Village, a 500,000-sq-ft/46,500-sq-m urban lifestyle project where visitors can view films, dine at a variety of restaurants or shop at several well-known high-end stores.
+Adding to Park Avenue's popularity is nearby Winter Park Village, a 500,000-sq-ft/46,500-sq-m urban lifestyle project where visitors can view films, dine at a variety of restaurants or shop at several well-known high-end stores.

 Universal's CityWalk is a lively place to go for music, drinks and dancing.
 Downtown Orlando is a must-see for the twenty- and thirtysomething crowd.
 Winter Park and nearby Winter Park Village are home to pubs, bars and restaurant lounges popular among all age groups.

 Generally, nightclubs open around 7-9 pm, but comedy clubs and other places that serve food often open earlier (around 11 am).
 Closing time is 2-3 am.

 Orlando's restaurant scene has grown up along with its diverse clientele, who flock to the theme parks, shops, and the Orange County Convention Center.
-With 5,300 restaurants in the area, the pickings are big.
+With 5,000 restaurants in the metro area, the pickings are big.
 Catfish, alligator, grits, barbecue, seafood and longtime Florida specialties remain menu staples at a few Orlando restaurants.
 But these days, you'll find that international cuisines are more the norm—from Mexican and Cuban to French and Vietnamese.